 Aloe is closely related to Haworthia (white flowers) and Gasteria (pinkish flowers with a characteristic swollen shape), two mostly South African genera which generally enjoy less direct sun, as well as Astroloba, Chortolirion, and Poellnitzia (these three much less common in cultivation).
 Aloes may generate intergeneric hybrids with these other plants, and the hybrids may be fertile.

-A recent reorganization of the aloes resulted in the splitting of a few species into the genera Kumara, Aloidendron, and Aloiampelos (details above), plus a few species absorbed from Chortolirion.
-At the same time Haworthia was split into three genera.
+A recent reorganization of the aloes resulted in the splitting of a few species into the genera Kumara, Aloidendron, Aristaloe, and Aloiampelos (details above), plus a few species absorbed from Chortolirion.
+At the same time Haworthia was split into three genera with the addition of Haworthiopsis and Tulista.

 Carter, Lavranos, Newton, Walker: Aloes: The Definitive Guide (2011).